 Some additional logic is needed with bipolar ranges to determine whether the value being returned represents a positive voltage or a negative voltage.
-For example, the direction of a motor may be needed to be known.
-With the D2-240 or D2-250 CPU, the last input cannot be used to show the sign for each channel (X37 in the previous examples).
-This is because the D2-240, D2-250-1, D2-260 and D2-262 reads all eight channels in one scan.
-Therefore, if X37 were used, the last channel read would just be monitored and the sign would not be able to be determined for the previous channels.
-A simple solution is if the value read is greater than or equal to 8001, the value is negative.
+For example, the user may need to know the direction of a motor.
+With the D2-240, D2-250-1, D2-260, and D2-262 CPUs, the last input cannot be used to show the sign for each channel (X37 in the previous examples).
+This is because the pointer method reads all four channels in one scan.
+Therefore, if X37 were used, it would not be possible to determine if the first three channels returned negative voltage.
+Only the last channel can be checked to determine if it returned a negative voltage.
+A simple solution is to check if the returned value is greater than or equal to 8001.
+If it is greater than or equal to 8001 the returned value is negative.